seanrmeyer/twitter-decahose-pyspark/README.md

 - [Example: Filtering Tweets by Language](#example-filtering-tweets-by-language)

-## UM Hadoop Cavium Cluster
+## UM Great Lakes HPC
 Twitter data already resides in a directory on Cavium.
 Log in to Cavium to get started.

-SSH to `cavium-thunderx.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Cavium account and two-factor authentication.
+SSH to `uniqname@greatlakes.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Cavium account and two-factor authentication.

-**Note:** ARC-TS has a [Getting Started with Hadoop User Guide](http://arc-ts.umich.edu/new-hadoop-user-guide/)

 ## PySpark Interactive Shell
 The interactive shell is analogous to a python console.
 The following command starts up the interactive shell for PySpark with default settings in the `default` queue.